The foreign ownership surcharge applies to an acquisition of residential land which is otherwise liable to duty. This includes:

 There is a summary list of all visas available, though it does not show which visas are permanent and which visas are temporary.

-For specific visa information, go to www.homeaffairs.gov.au/trav/visa-1Visa-listing and enter the visa number in the search field.
+For specific information, go to https://www.homeaffairs.gov.au/trav/visa-1/visa-listing and search for the visa on the webpage.
 Then read the visa description to see if this is a permanent visa or a temporary visa.

 The foreign person can apply to RevenueSA for a refund of the foreign ownership surcharge if the person ceases to be a foreign person not more than 12 months after the acquisition of the interest.
 See Section 72(5) of the Stamp Duties Act 1923.